Watching the Detectives

 Sylvia Meagher, Accessories after the Fact (Bobbs-Merrill, 1967; Vintage, 1976).
 Arguably the most effective and well documented refutation of the Warren Report ever compiled, though now dated in many respects.
 Meagher sometimes falls into the trap of acting as Oswald advocate rather than impartial investigator, but that doesn't invalidate all of her conclusions.
 Her section on "mysterious deaths" of eyewitnesses, it must be noted, is an embarrassing lapse in judgment.

 Bonar Menninger with Howard Donahue, Mortal Error: The Shot That Killed JFK (St. Martin's Press, 1992).
-Donahue's theory: A Secret Service agent accidentally fired the fatal shot from the car behind Kennedy.
-Out of print.
+Howard Donahue's theory: A Secret Service agent accidentally fired the fatal shot from the car behind Kennedy.
+Enough said?

 Jim Moore, Conspiracy of One: The Definitive Book on the Kennedy Assassination (Summit, 1990).
-A reevaluation of the lone assassin theory, marred by an unconvincing theory of an early missed shot.
-Worth a look, however, especially if one's assassination-related diet normally consists solely of conspiracy books.
+Quietly published at a time when JFK conspiracy theories were rarely challenged, this reevaluation of the lone assassin theory is marred by an unconvincing shooting scenario, but it's Worth a read -- especially if one's assassination-related diet consists mainly of conspiracy books.

 Robert Morrow, First-Hand Knowledge: How I Participated in the CIA-Mafia Plot to Kill JFK (1995).
 Whether Morrow was a pathological liar or a simple con artist is something of a moot point; this book is fiction from start to finish.